 - Inhabitat – Sustainable Design Innovation, Eco Architecture, Green Building - http://inhabitat.com -

-More frightening than those bruises or arthritis, your old skateboards have come back to haunt you.
-Carved by designer Beto Janz, these creepy heads mysteriously started to appear around the town of Curitiba in Brazil – no doubt hunting down the jumps and flips that killed them.
-Read on for the story behind these spooky designs if you dare…
+More frightening than those bruises, broken bones, or arthritis, your old skateboards have come back to haunt you.
+Carved from the remnants of shattered boards by designer Beto Janz , these creepy heads mysteriously started to appear around the town of Curitiba in Brazil—no doubt hunting down the jumps and flips that killed them.
+Read on for the story behind these spooky designs, if you dare…

-Each on Janz’s skulls have been marked with a sticker, leading the whoever may have discovered the unlikely icon to the Ultra Skate Store – a shop, as it turns out, Janz was promoting.
-Maybe the truly scary thing is how ubiquitous modern advertising has become…
+Each of Janz’s skulls have been marked with a sticker, leading whomever may have discovered the unlikely icon to the Ultra Skate Store; a shop, as it turns out, that Janz was promoting.
+Maybe the truly scary thing is how ubiquitous modern advertising has become.

 Article printed from Inhabitat – Sustainable Design Innovation, Eco Architecture, Green Building: http://inhabitat.com

 URL to article: http://inhabitat.com/creepy-skull-sculptures-rise-from-dead-skateboards/

 Copyright © 2011 Inhabitat Local - New York.
 All rights reserved.